Kids and Exercise

 The Many Benefits of Exercise

 Everyone can benefit from regular exercise.
 Active kids will have:

 - stronger muscles and bones

 - leaner bodies

 - a lower chance of getting type 2 diabetes

 - lower blood pressure and blood cholesterol levels

 - a better outlook on life

 Besides enjoying the health benefits of regular exercise, fit kids sleep better.
-They're also better able to handle physical and emotional challenges — from running to catch a bus to studying for a test.
+Exercise improves school performance and makes kids less likely to develop depression.
+Kids who exercise regularly are also better able to handle physical and emotional challenges — from running to catch a bus to studying for a test.

 The 3 Elements of Fitness

-If you've ever watched kids on a playground, you've seen the three elements of fitness in action when they:
+If you've ever watched kids on a playground, you've seen the 3 elements of fitness in action when they:

 - run away from the kid who's "it" (endurance)